The Enigma of the Universe and Our Place Within It

-Quantum Reality
+Quanturm Reality

 by Jayaram V

-This essay points out some of the latest discoveries in modern physics and quantum mechanics regarding the nature of reality and how they influence our understanding of the causality, unpredictability and uncertainty of the universe.
+Note: This essay points out some of the latest discoveries in modern physics and quantum mechanics regarding the nature of reality and how they influence our understanding of the causality, unpredictability and uncertainty of the universe.

-I do not think, "I know (Him) perfectly well," nor (do I think), "I do not know Him at all."
-He who amongst us understands this, "Not that I do not know at all.
-I know but I do not know perfectly well," he alone knows (that Brahman).
-Kena Upanishad
+"I do not think, 'I know (Him) perfectly well,' nor (do I think), 'I do not know Him at all.'
+He who amongst us understands this, 'Not that I do not know at all.
+I know but I do not know perfectly well,' he alone knows (that Brahman).
+Kena Upanishad"

-I was recently reading a book, “Seven Brief Lessons on Physics,” by Carlo Rovelli.
-It is a small book of 86 pages, including the index, in which the author has provided a gist of the latest developments in modern physics.
-It is written in laymen’s language with extraordinary clarity.
-I would recommend the book to anyone who wants to open their minds to the mind-boggling discoveries of the last two centuries, including Einstein's theory of relativity and Werner Heisenberg's equation of quantum mechanics.
-For the reader’s benefit, I will briefly present below a few facts that emerge from the study of the book and my understanding of them.
+I was recently reading Seven Brief Lessons on Physics by Carlo Rovelli.
+It is a short book, about 86 pages including the index, in which the author offers a clear, accessible overview of key ideas in modern physics.
+Rovelli writes in layperson’s language while still conveying the wonder, and the strangeness, of discoveries from the last two centuries, including Einstein’s relativity and the foundations of quantum mechanics associated with thinkers such as Werner Heisenberg.
+For the reader’s benefit, I will briefly present a few ideas that stood out to me from the book, along with my own understanding of them.

 Conclusion

-It seems we do not know much about the universe and what we know may need further refinement.
-We are fortunate that we are alive and we can consciously see and experience the vastness of the universe and understand its complex processes despite that we are so tiny in comparison.
+It seems we do not know much about the universe, and what we know may need further refinement.
+We are fortunate that we are alive and we can consciously see and experience the vastness of the universe and understand its complex processes, despite the fact that we are so tiny in comparison.
 We are not separate from it, but we exist in it.
 We are also neither the center nor the purpose of the universe, and we may not even matter at all.
-It is possible that we may just be the random outcome of mathematical probabilities, upon which the whole fabric of the universe rests.
+It is possible that we may be the random outcome of mathematical probabilities, upon which the whole fabric of the universe rests.
 It is possible life may appear multiple times on each planet in its long span of billions of years and disappear without leaving a trace.

 Thus, we exist in a maze of theoretical realities and possibilities that may manifest if certain conditions are present, and may not manifest at all if they are absent or if they are present in a different combination of causes and effects.
-We do not know whether there is any organized and continuous intelligence, which is responsible for all the phenomena.
+We do not know whether there is any organized and continuous intelligence that is responsible for all the phenomena.
 If there is one, it must be God like principle who may or may not fit into our conception of God.
 Someday we may perhaps find that force, or we may not find it at all.
 Just as the universe,

 God may remain a theoretical possibility in all existences.
 He may manifest in some realities and universes and may not manifest in some, or he may manifest differently in different universes.
 Even in the here and now of our own time and space, he may forever remain an enigma as the silent and mysterious force who exists in between the play of particles and in the interlude between the appearance and disappearance of things, or in an entirely different dimension that is beyond our comprehension and reach.
 Even if you see him by chance in the possibility of impossibilities, you may not know that he is the One.

 Religions and mythologies may ascribe self-importance to our existence, but we do not know how much the universe cares about us.
 Do you think that our existence makes any difference to this vast universe?
-Did we just happen, or were we meant to happen?
+Did we happen, or were we meant to happen?
 In the universal scheme of things, we stand nowhere.
-We may manage to survive in it, but we have no control upon it, except in the little space and time that we create for ourselves.
-We are little possibilities in the endless possibilities of the universe.
+We may manage to survive in it, but we have no control over it, except in the little space and time that we create for ourselves.
+We are all little possibilities in the endless possibilities of the universe.

 You may also like: Quantum Reality in Daily Life